 Beware of counterfeit, similar sounding or looking EVAC+CHAIRS® evacuation chairs.
 These products could be DANGEROUS, FAIL DURING NORMAL USE and cause harm when used.
 Please ensure you ONLY purchase genuine EVAC+CHAIR® products

 We have personally imported and tested several copies.
 Each of them have been sub standard in both performance and strength.
 The ones we have seen have no ISO, BSO, or other certification standard.
-Not even carrying the name of manufacturer.
-Some have even copied Evac+Chair colours.
+Some not even carrying the name of manufacturer, and have even copied Evac+Chair colours.
 The average person would not know the difference.
 One of our long standing clients purchased an evacuation chair (same as pictured below) thinking it was an Evac+Chair.
 We carried out a performance comparison at the time.
 A staff member who had been trained on the copy chair made these comments.

 Evac+Chair International has carried out extensive strength and performance comparisons on several such chairs.
 We can send full strength results via email but less technically minded have included the Conclusion.